alexseungminhan/alexseungminhan/README.md

 ## About me

 I'm an undergraduate student at the University of Southern California, double majoring in Applied and Computational Mathematics and Business Administration.
 I am interested in business particularly in the realms of business analytics and data science.
-My personal interests also include politics and sports.
+My personal interests also include boba tea and sports.
 Feel free to reach out to me at alexhan@usc.edu.

 ## Languages and Tools
   <div align=center>